supercollider/supercollider/README_WINDOWS.md

-No matter whether you build on the command line only or use an IDE, whether you choose the VS- or msys2-environment, the build process will always start from running `cmake`.
+No matter whether you build on the command line only or use an IDE, whether you choose the VS- or msys2-environment, the build process will always start from running `cmake` (you can run cmake from Qt Creator, and there is also a Visual Studio extension that allows it).

-Cmake configures the build and generates intermediary build files by evaluating arguments you provide on the command line, and a tree of files named `CMakeLists.txt` starting from the top level source folder.
+Cmake configures the build and generates intermediary build files by evaluating arguments you provide on the command line together with a tree of files named `CMakeLists.txt` starting from the top level source folder.
 We assume below that SC source and the the dependencies are in place.
-For msys2 this is given if you installed it properly and downloaded all required packages as described in the chapter dedicated to msys2.
-For the VS build this is given if you place the dependencies as described in the VS chapter, or if you downloaded the provided zip file and extracted it to a sibling folder of the SC source.
+For msys2 this is the case if you installed it properly and downloaded all required packages as described in the chapter dedicated to msys2.
+For the VS build this is the case if you place the dependencies as described in the VS chapter, or if you downloaded the provided zip file and extracted the contained folders (x64, x86, portaudio, ASIOSDK2.3) bo be sibling folders of the SC source.

 If you build in the SC-source subdirectory `build`, the initial steps are: